M.A.S.K. (franchise)

 M.A.S.K. (acronym for "Mobile Armored Strike Kommand") is a media franchise created by Kenner.
-The main premise revolved around the fight between the titular protagonist underground task force and the terrorist organization V.E.N.O.M.
-(Vicious Evil Network Of Mayhem).
-After its initial launch in 1985, the franchise spawned a variety of products and presentations, including four series of action figures, an animated television series, video games, and comics; as of 2018, a live-action theatrical film is in development by Hasbro and Paramount.
+The main premise revolved around the fight between the titular protagonist underground task force and the terrorist organization V.E.N.O.M. (short for Vicious Evil Network Of Mayhem).
+After its initial launch in 1985, the franchise spawned a variety of products and presentations, including four series of action figures, an animated series, video games, and comics.

 History

 M.A.S.K. was developed by Kenner in 1985, along with an animated television series to help with toy merchandising.
 The animated series debuted the same year and ran for two seasons (1985 to 1986).
 It focused mostly on toys released during the first two series of the toyline.
 From 1987 to 1988, Kenner released two additional series of action figures and vehicles, but these last two series strayed from the original theme of the series of crime-fighting and terrorism, focusing instead on a racing theme.